muqriher72/Advertising-Campaign-Analytics/README.md

 The project invovles the following technical concepts:
 - Python: Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn
-- Hypothesis Testing
+- A/B Hypothesis Testing
 - Regression Analysis
-- A/B Testing
 - Time Series Analysis
+- Tableau dashboard

 ## Research Question
 Which ad platform is more effective in terms of conversions, clicks, and overall cost-effectiveness?